Modern Slavery & Human Rights Statement

 |---|---|

-| Board of Directors | Sets strategic direction, approves statement, provides oversight |
+| Management | Sets strategic direction, approves statement, provides oversight |

 | Executive Management | Ensures resources and accountability for implementation |

-| Compliance / ESG | Maintains policy framework, coordinates reporting, manages escalations |
+| Compliance / ESG | Maintains policy framework, coordinates reporting, manages escalations. |

 | Procurement | Conducts supplier due diligence, manages contracts and audits |